“The Guardians” aka “Lookout” stars

 - Kim Seul-Gi as Seo Bo-Mi

-Five strangers are thrown together in their quest for answers about tragic incidents in their past.
+Five strangers join forces in their quest for answers about tragic incidents in their past.

-Detective Jo Soo-Ji (Lee Si-Young) is a strong independent woman admired by her fellow police officers.
+Detective Jo Soo-Ji (Lee Si-Young), competent and strong, invoked the admiration of her fellow police officers.
 She lives with her Mom and is raising her young daughter by herself.
 Soo-Ji knows hard work and does not shy away from it but sometimes wishes to spend more time with her daughter.

 From strangers to teammates